Oblique scattering from non-Hermitian optical waveguides: Parametric study

-A comparison of the different panels in Fig.\ \ref{fig:poleszeroes} shows that by increasing the amplitude of the modulation, the number of poles and zeroes increases too.
-The collection of all these points constitutes an arc-like structure, whose tip is associated with the angle at which $\pt$ transition occurs for the $\pt$-symmetric system defined by $\phaz=0$.
-To show this, we evaluate the logarithm of the eigenvalues of $\sr$ when $\phaz=0$ as function of $\ang$.
-Specifically, panels (d)-(f) correspond to $\eztep=10^{-2},10^{-1}$ and $10^{-1/2}$, respectively; we highlight the broken region at which the eigenvalues are non-unimodular by gray.
-Indeed, we observe how the tip of the arc-like structure and the transition angle from gray to white coincide.
 Fig.\ \ref{Fig:SrPTPhaseForPowerOfMinusHalf} also displays a divergence of the eigenvalues, as one of them tends to explode and the other tends to vanish.
 This is in accordance with the proximity of a zero and a pole near $\phaz=0$ in panel (c), where we recall that their overlap corresponds to CPA-laser states.
 We thus refer to these states, where a zero and pole are very close but not coincide, as a quasi CPA-laser state.
 In such states, as we highlight next, one of the eigenvalues tends to vanish, but remains greater from zero, while the other grows significantly, but remains finite.
 This behavior of the eigenvalues implies that the scatterer can simultaneously absorb almost completely incoming coherent waves and significantly enhance certain incoherent excitations. \floatsetup[figure]{style=plain,subcapbesideposition=top}

 Quasi CPA-laser states occur also, e.g., for $\eztep=10^{-2}$ at $\ang\approx0.12$, when $\phaz/\xr\approx\pm0.1$.
 We examine in Fig.\ \ref{fig:WPWT} how the logarithm of the eigenvalues modulus of $\sr$ vary near these states as function of two different variables: (\emph{i}) $\phaz/\xr$ when theta is fixed to $\approx0.12$ {[}panel (a){]}; and (\emph{ii}) $\ang$ when $\phaz/\xr$ is fixed to $\phaz\approx0.1$ {[}panel (b){]}, while the rest of the parameters are set to $\grating/\ksh=1/30$ and $\eztep=10^{-2}$.
 We observe in panel (a) the symmetric distribution of each one of the eigenvalues with respect to $\phaz=0$.
 In addition, we observe how near $\phaz/\xr\approx-0.1$ one of them grows and the other diminishes, where near $\phaz/\xr\approx0.1$ their tendency is interchanged.
 The rapid growth and decay of the eigenvalues near the critical angle $\ang\approx0.12$ is demonstrated in panel (b).